 During last year’s town fiesta, Bingo swam to the other side and didn’t return as he normally would.
-They tried searching for him all over town and even put up ads on Facebook.
-They offered a reward for his return, but after months of no leads, they were on the verge of giving up.
+They searched for him all over town.
+They put up ads on Facebook and even offered a reward for his return, but after months of no leads, they were on the verge of giving up.

-After 9 months, they received a call from a “concerned citizen” who said that their family found him.
-The different accounts of the rescuers were inconsistent and suspicious, leading us all to believe it wasn’t a rescue but a case of dognapping.
+After 9 months, they received a call from a “concerned citizen” who said that their family found Bingo.
+The accounts of the rescuers were inconsistent and suspicious, leading us all to believe it wasn’t a rescue but a case of dognapping.
 Bingo was returned malnourished and full of mange.
-He was traumatized and took a while before warming up to humans again.
+He was traumatized.
+It took a while before he warmed up to humans again.

 The important thing is that Bingo is back home in this sprawling piece of Mother Nature.
 He’s back to being an energetic sprite and—as we joked that weekend—the CEO of Soloviento.
 But of course, his owners and caretakers are more cautious.
 They keep a constant eye on him.

 Come dinnertime, I felt a wet nose poke my leg.
 I know this trick well; my rescue dogs at home pull this off all the time.
 “Somebody wants a steak!”
 I told my friends.
 “You can give him food if you want, but not until you finish eating,” suggested Connie, one of the co-owners.